 If established, the market for our common stock may be characterized by significant price volatility when compared to seasoned issuers, and we expect that our share price will be more volatile than a seasoned issuer for the indefinite future.
 In addition, there is no established trading market for the warrants being offered in this offering.
+Although, we intend to apply for listing of our common stock and warrants on The NASDAQ Capital Market, no assurance can be given that our application will be approved, or that, if the application is approved, the price of our common stock will be less volatile, or that the price of the warrants will not be volatile.
 In the past, plaintiffs have often initiated securities class action litigation against a company following periods of volatility in the market price of its securities.
 We may in the future be the target of similar litigation.
 Securities litigation could result in substantial costs and liabilities and could divert management's attention and resources.

-Our common stock has in the past been a "penny stock."
-It may be more difficult to resell shares of common stock classified as "penny stock."
+Our common stock has in the past been a "penny stock".
+It may be more difficult to resell shares of common stock classified as "penny stock".